 ITV has confirmed that it has axed its period drama The Halcyon after just one series.

-The broadcaster issued a statement which said: “ITV regularly considers the range of dramas we commission to ensure the right balance and range together with the best mix of returning series and new dramas.
+The broadcaster issued a statement that said: “ITV regularly considers the range of dramas we commission to ensure the right balance and range together with the best mix of returning series and new dramas.

 “It does mean on occasions we have to take tough decisions, and not all drama can be recommissioned.
 We are really pleased so many people enjoyed The Halcyon and we are proud of what the series achieved.
 We’d like to thank The Halcyon production team and actors and everyone at [producers] Left Bank Pictures for their hard work.”